CrookedGrin/maximum-override/README.md

 ### Comparing

-Select a single component instance to compare it against its own master component.
+Select a single component instance to compare it against its own main component.

 Select two items to compare them to each other.
 These can be any type of object on stage, including instances.
 Click "Swap" to change which is the source and which is the target of the overrides.